vistrcm/minglerequests/README.md

 mingle_requests
 ==============================
-lib to make requests to mingle
+lib to make api requests to mingle

 Requirements